casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/implementation.md

 In [GitHub](https://github.com/casper-ecosystem/erc20), you will find a library and an example implementation of the ERC-20 token for the Casper Network.
 The ERC-20 standard is defined in an [Ethereum Improvement Proposal (EIP)](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#).

-The generic contract implementation is on the [example contract file](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) .
+The reference contract implementation is on the [example contract file](https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-token/src/main.rs) .
 The next sections explain the main functionalities of the ERC20 contract in that file.
 Those are,
 1. [Installing Required Crates](/dapp-dev-guide/tutorials/erc20/implementation#installing-required-crates)
 2. [Initializing the Contract](/dapp-dev-guide/tutorials/erc20/implementation#initializing-the-contract)